 Many aspects of medicine are international in nature.
 Consider the staff at your local hospital in the USA or Canada.
 If you look at the hospital’s website, you will usually find a list of the staff physicians and where they were trained.
 Typically, you will see at least some foreign-born doctors who were trained outside of the US.
 But even many of the native born doctors in the USA will have taken their basic medical-school training at universities all over the world.

 In fact, it wouldn’t be surprising to learn that your USA doctor went to medical school in Guadalajara, Jalisco, only about an hour away from Lake Chapala.
 One of the most popular medical schools for North American students, Universidad Autónoma de Guadalajara (UAG), teaches the first two year’s curriculum in English while their foreign students study Spanish.

-Indeed, Guadalajara, one of the three largest cities in Mexico, is a major center of medical training and treatment and UAG is only one of three major medical schools in Guadalajara.
+Guadalajara, one of the three largest cities in Mexico, is a major center of medical training and treatment and UAG is only one of three major medical schools in Guadalajara.
 There are also several private hospitals and others run under the auspices of the Mexican public healthcare systems.
-Should your condition require hospitalization in Guadalajara, the excellent private hospitals include Hospital Country 2000, San Javier Hospital, Puerta de Hierro Hospital, Real San Jose and Mexico-Americano (certified by the Joint Commission International).
+Should your condition require hospitalization in Guadalajara, excellent private hospitals include Hospital Country 2000, San Javier Hospital, Puerta de Hierro Hospital, Real San Jose and Mexico-Americano (certified by the Joint Commission International).
 Puerta del Hierro Hospital has just announced a partnership with the Mayo Clinic.

 An Overview of Local Medical Options